 What I find intrinsically valuable in working with (predominantly) visual artists is creating a temporary or long-term collaboration which is not pre-made, but rather built along with the creative process, aiming towards the equality (in relations) of both actors.
 We define how we work together based on mutual goals.
 As a curator, I want to support the artist, the idea, and the work, and find best applicable ways how to bring it forth with care.

 For me, each piece of research about new artwork and working with artists presents an opportunity for mutual creativity and inspiration, regardless of the scope of the collaboration in question (text, exhibition setting, concept, educative activities, among others).
 Also, I find this work an excellent point of intersection of new, different and compatible fields of knowledge, ideas and experiences.

-In my practice, research and exploration of the art world undoubtedly tends to be understood and interlinked in a broader field of (primarily) social sciences, with a necessary critical reflection of my own position as a researcher, and a focus on context of the artwork in question.
+In my practice, research and exploration of the art world undoubtedly tends to be understood and interlinked in a broader field of (primarily) social sciences, with a necessary critical reflection of my own position as a researcher (politics of location), and a focus on context of the artwork in question.
 Juxtaposing perspectives I see as valuable means towards reaching a less-authoritarian and more conscious, multi-layered approach.
 In working with artists, rather than making a direct critique, I tend to propose solution through (joint) action.